 This article first appeared in the Christian Research Journal, volume 22, number 3 (2000).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 Liberal Tolerance is perhaps the primary challenge to the Christian worldview current in North American popular culture.
 Proponents of this viewpoint argue that it is intolerant and inconsistent with the principles of a free and open society for Christians (and others) to claim that their moral and religious perspective is correct and ought to be embraced by all citizens.
 Liberal tolerance is not what it appears to be, however.
 It is a partisan philosophical perspective with its own set of dogmas.
 It assumes, for instance, a relativistic view of moral and religious knowledge.
 This assumption has shaped the way many people think about issues such as homosexuality, abortion rights, and religious truth claims, leading them to believe that a liberally tolerant posture concerning these issues is the correct one and that it ought to be reflected in our laws and customs.
 But this posture is dogmatic, intolerant, and coercive, for it asserts that there is only one correct view on these issues, and if one does not comply with it, one will face public ridicule, demagogic tactics, and perhaps legal reprisals.
 Liberal Tolerance is neither liberal nor tolerant.